-Firearm Regulations IT IS UNLAWFUL TO HUNT:
+IT IS UNLAWFUL TO HUNT:

 - Game birds with a shotgun capable of holding more than three shells. - Game birds or game animals in a manner other than with a firearm, a bow and arrow, or by falconry.
-Bullfrogs in a manner other than by angling, hand dip netting, gigging, or bow and arrow. - Game birds or game animals with a shotgun larger than 10 gauge. - Wildlife with a crossbow, except for firearm restriction areas.
-However, disabled hunter permittees in possession of a crossbow special use permit may hunt with a crossbow in any season that allows archery equipment. - Game birds with a rifle or pistol, except forest grouse (see page 19 for restrictions). - · Wildlife with a fully automatic firearm.
+Bullfrogs in a manner other than by angling, hand dip netting, gigging, or bow and arrow. - Game birds or game animals with a shotgun larger than 10 gauge. - Turkeys with shot larger than #4 (e.g. #2). - Wildlife with a crossbow, except for firearm restriction areas.
+However, disabled hunter permittees in possession of a crossbow special use permit may hunt with a crossbow in any season that allows archery equipment. - Game birds with a rifle or pistol, except forest grouse (see page 21 for restrictions). - Wildlife with a fully automatic firearm.